GoogleCloudPlatform/professional-services-data-validator/samples/run/README.md

 ### Test Cloud Run Endpoint

 You can easily run a request via Python.
-For example:
+For a quick test, we have provided this logic in `test.py` to run a validation against a public BigQuery table.
+The example is similar and also shows how you can foward results to BigQuery from the Cloud Run job:

 ```
 # Copyright 2020 Google LLC